Pages

 Throughout the process, ups and downs alike, I believed in the idea of becoming a homeowner and proving all the naysayers wrong.
 I had a picture in my mind of what life as a property owner would be like, and although the two are not the same, I am proud that I can sit back and know that reality isn't too far from that dream I harboured.

 I was also lucky enough to have generous support from close family and friends throughout the process.
-In particular, living with my parents gave me the opportunity to boost my savings and avoid the pitfall of rent and bills eating away at my house deposit fund.
-When we did get the keys, our incredible team of family and friends were amazing, helping us move in and get settled, donating furniture and household items and helping us decorate.
+In particular, living with my parents allowed me to boost my savings and avoid the pitfall of rent and bills eating away at my house deposit fund.
+When we did get the keys, our incredible team of family and friends was amazing, helping us move in and get settled, donating furniture and household items and helping us decorate.
 An extra special shout-out to the three friends who were down here painting and doing DIY almost every night after work for weeks on end!

 Similarly, feeling secure and confident enough to co-sign the mortgage paperwork with my partner was another big step and an even bigger help.
 Cards on the table, I simply could not have even considered owning a property on my own.
 Finding someone willing to sign away years of their life to live with me was a real testament to the strength of our relationship.